-The business model shown above further provides possible rollout models taking into account the speed of rollout, envisaged target market and product portfolio, required and intensity of capital and operational investment and future revenue.
-It should be noted that a rapid full scale deployment will be the most cost intensive whilst deployment over a longer time period focussing on coverage enhancement through sharing of spectrum resources with existing 4G networks will be less cost intensive and allow for an evolutionary approach to infrastructure investment.
+The business model shown above further provides possible rollout models considering the speed of rollout, envisaged target market and product portfolio, required and intensity of capital and operational investment and future revenue.
+It should be noted that a rapid full-scale deployment will be the most cost intensive whilst deployment over a longer period focussing on coverage enhancement through sharing of spectrum resources with existing 4G networks will be less cost intensive and allow for an evolutionary approach to infrastructure investment.

 However, the approach to implementation of the latest technology and product portfolio of telecommunications service licensees does not form part of the mandate of the Authority and remains a business decision of the said licensee.
-This is due to the fact that rollout of these networks are financed by the licensees themselves and thus requires diligent planning by the respective operators to ensure sustainability and return of investment over time
+This is since rollout of these networks is financed by the licensees themselves and thus requires diligent planning by the respective operators to ensure sustainability and return of investment over time